aahowel3/HMM/README.md

 #Identifying IESs in individual GE sequencing data
 in the /work/aahowel3/HMM/indiviudal_GEs/coverage_files folder the script coverage.sh generates indiviudal coverage.txt files from the bams generated in the /work/aahowel3/Ancestor folder

+#Working script to simulate observations in order to test the Viterbi and BW algorithims of the STAN package is simulate_hmm_onemorego.R on your local.